t0ny777/Pozitron/README.md

 This project was an invaluable learning experience that laid the foundation for my current development practices.
 Working on it taught me crucial lessons about software architecture, the importance of clean code, and project management.

-While the code here represents my skills from 2019, my current focus is on strengthening my backend capabilities with Spring Boot, modern design patterns, and building scalable systems, as demonstrated in my newer project, the [Investment Tracker](link-to-your-investment-tracker-repo).
+While the code here represents my skills from 2019, my current focus is on strengthening my backend capabilities with Spring Boot, modern design patterns, and building scalable systems, as demonstrated in my newer project, the Investment Portfolio Tracker Web Application (https://github.com/t0ny777/PortfolioTracker).

 ## 📝 License